 WHAT WE’VE DONE SO FAR - for photos click here

-We have managed to do all of this with funds on hand and the help of many generous people.
+We have managed to do all of this with the help of many generous people.
 There is still much to be done - so please let us know if you can assist!

 Click below for a video created by builder Russ Hillyard showing his work at the Bonita Springs Historical Society's McSwain House in 2013 and 2014.

 Sincere thanks for funding and in-kind donations of service or materials for the McSwain House go to: